wkhere/bcl/README.md

 * no dollar-referenced variables; variable name can be used in an expression as it is
-* block starts with just a resource type, then comes a name, then the fields inside the brackets; no need for an artificial `resource` keyword
+* block starts with `def` keyword; seems to be more general compared to Terraform's `resource` keyword
 * dead-simple API: variables get evaluated automatically and fill the fields of the output structure;
   no [strange limitations] of where variables can be defined